SSMG4/RetroWiki/README.md

 # RetroWiki
-A repository that chooses the best emulator of each device/console for your platform and provides everything you need to set one up.
+A repository that chooses the best emulator of each device/console for every platform and provides everything you need to set one up.

 + This Markdown is heavily inspired by [DerekTurtleRoe](https://github.com/DerekTurtleRoe)'s [Awesome-Emulators](https://github.com/DerekTurtleRoe/awesome-emulators) project so huge thanks to them!